StealthNinja1O1/CharacterDiscordBot/README.md

 1. The character can update existing lorebook entries by using a special command in their response
 2. The command format: `createOrEditLore("EntryName", "new content here")`
 3. The command is automatically removed from the response before sending to Discord
-4. Only entries that already exist in the character_book can be updated
-5. Changes are saved directly to the character.json file
+4. Changes are saved directly to the character.json file

 ### Use Cases